 Oxygen is constantly being used and created by different processes on planet Earth.
 All of these processes together make up the oxygen cycle.
 The oxygen cycle is interconnected with the carbon cycle.

-In the simple example of the oxygen cycle shown above, you can see how oxygen is used and cycled by plants and animals.
+In the simple example of the oxygen cycle shown below, you can see how oxygen is used and cycled by plants and animals.
 Plants are the main creators of oxygen in the atmosphere through the process of photosynthesis.
 Here the tree uses sunlight and carbon dioxide to produce energy and releases oxygen.
 The giraffe breathes in the oxygen and then breathes out carbon dioxide.
 The plant can then use this carbon dioxide and the cycle is complete.